 Initially a young person smokes to join the in-crowd, act grown up, maybe out of defiance; a lot of normal adolescent reasons.
 Eventually however, smoking becomes a distracter, something that provides relief from an unpleasant feeling.
-Distracters come in many forms, smoking, drinking, shopping, gambling; they are all the same when done in excess, activities used to take our mind off an unpleasant feeling.
+Distracters come in many forms, smoking, drinking, shopping, gambling (ref.: uk.mansionbet.com); they are all the same when done in excess, activities used to take our mind off an unpleasant feeling.

 An interesting experiment: the next time you see a smoker light up, notice the deep intake of breath and the slow exhale, it will look very much like a sigh and a deep release of tension.
 Imagine that subconscious part of the mind noticing an unpleasant feeling beginning to creep up, anxious, sad, lonely, fearful, whatever and whispers to the conscious part, “Hey, here comes that feeling, better get out of here” and the person takes themselves out for a break.
 A smoke break of course, otherwise you would look pretty strange leaning against the building just watching the clouds roll by but doing it with a cigarette, that’s ok.
 So we have institutionalized, normalized the Smoke Break.

 The primary problem with the addiction issue is that we use the same word to describe everything from the addiction to alcohol, cocaine, heroin, morphine and prescription medication, trying to get the best advice about its treatment.
 Alcoholism treatment centers offer many effective rehab programs.
 If you are looking to stop an addiction you should Contact Support Center and maybe consider a rehab or start with vaporizer to regulate anxiety.
 Smoking addiction is far removed from the physiological addictions to that list of items.
 Ever know a woman who smoked but as soon as she found out she was pregnant became a non-smoker in an instant?
 Never went into cardiac shock, didn’t drop to the floor convulsing in spasmodic muscle contractions and wasn’t rushed to the hospital for smoking withdrawal syndrome.